davidclough/node/_documents/javascript-guide/javascript-guide.md

     var myLocalVariable = 0;

->Note: We are not referring to properties of objects here.

 >Note: This section only concerns itself with variables which you explicitly declare.
-Usage of variables which haven't been declared and of `strict mode` will be dealt with later.
+Usage of variables which haven't been declared and `strict mode` will be dealt with later.

 Their type can be changed without any form of type declaration.
 For example, one variable can be set to a string at some point, a number at a later point, a custom object even later and so on.
 We cannot do anything about that unless we just use another language (see TypeScript).
 As previously stated, this can can bring great flexibility but JavaScript, especially that which has not been written in a rigorous and strict manner, can easily become fragile.

 You can declare multiple variables on one line using one `var` with multiple declarations and assignments separated by commas, e.g. `var x = 3, y = 7, z = 8;`, just as you can in C#.
 Often you will see this style in JavaScript snippets on the web.
 Some will even tout declaring all your local variables for a particular scope in one big, comma-separated declaration statement as a recommended good practice.
 However, there is nothing at all to be gained by using this syntax.

 #### Using Variables that You Have Not Declared
-Basically, if you are using strict mode, an exception will be thrown if you try to fetch or set the value of any variable which you have not declared.
+Basically, if you are using [strict mode](#style-strict-mode), an exception will be thrown if you try to fetch or set the value of any variable which you have not declared.

 If you are not using strict mode and the variable has not been declared then it will be implicitly created for you.
 If you have declared a variable and then make typo when referring to that variable at a later point you will end up with two different variables and maybe some confusing problems.

 Note that the same is not true for properties of an object.
 In this case you can refer to _any_ property of an object you like without error, irrespective of strict mode.

 #### Scope
 In many C-based languages variable scope is much richer than in JavaScript.
-For example, in C#, almost any declaration of a variable within a particular block statement will mean that it can only be accessed from within that same block, or nested blocks, after it has been declared, e.g. a method, an if statement condition or any form of loop.
+For example, in C#, almost any declaration of a variable within a particular block statement will mean that it can only be accessed from within that same block, e.g. a method, an if statement condition or any form of loop, or nested blocks.
 In C we can even introduce a scope just by wrapping a group of lines within an extra set of braces.
+Also a variable can only be referenced after it has been declared.

 In JavaScript, there are effectively only two scopes, `global` and `function`.